GreptimeTeam/docs/docs/reference/http-endpoints.md

   - Ingest data using InfluxDB line protocol.
   - Use ping and health endpoints to check server status.

-The detailed documentation for InfluxDB protocol can be found [here](/user-guide/protocols/influxdb-line-protocol.md).
+The detailed documentation for InfluxDB protocol can be found at [here](/user-guide/protocols/influxdb-line-protocol.md).

 ### Prometheus Remote Write/Read